igemsoftware/Vanderbilt_2014/README.md

 track changes as a genome evolves over time

+simply merge automatic annotation and version control technologies for the greater good

 ### MVP
 1. (user) easy, standardized, useful collaborative tracking of changes
 2. (user) entire history and changelog easily transferable from place to place